Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Conclusions

 \section{Conclusions}

-In this paper, we proposed MS-PAFL, a novel framework that addresses the fundamental trade-off between privacy and utility in FL.
-By combining a model-splitting strategy with statistical privacy amplification, MS-PAFL partitions each client’s model into a private submodel retained locally and a public submodel used for aggregation, thereby mitigating the adverse effects of DP noise.
-We provided rigorous theoretical analysis showing how random client participation and local data subsampling jointly strengthen privacy guarantees.
-Both theoretical results and simulations demonstrate that MS-PAFL can substantially reduce the privacy cost during FL training.
+In this paper, we proposed MS-PAFL, a unified framework for improving the privacy--utility trade-off in FL.
+By combining structural model splitting with statistical privacy amplification, MS-PAFL partitions each client’s model into a private submodel retained locally and a public submodel used for aggregation, thereby confining DP perturbation to the released model component and reducing unnecessary distortion on the retained private part.
+We further developed a rigorous privacy analysis showing that random client participation and local data subsampling jointly amplify privacy protection at both the single-round and cumulative levels.
+Extensive experiments on non-iid data settings, together with ablation studies on the splitting ratio, validate the theoretical findings and demonstrate that MS-PAFL consistently achieves a favorable privacy--utility trade-off.

-Beyond these findings, our work points to a promising direction for designing privacy-preserving distributed learning systems that leverage both training randomness and structural model design.
-Future research may explore extensions to heterogeneous environments, adaptive sampling strategies, and real-world large-scale deployments.
-Overall, MS-PAFL provides a strong theoretical foundation and practical insights for privacy-aware FL systems.

 \begin{appendices}